CroisiEurope: Fleet

-CroisiEurope currently has a fleet of 43 Prestige category boats that cruise all of Europe's rivers.
+CroisiEurope currently has a fleet of over 50 vessels.
+Prestige category boats that cruise all of Europe's rivers.
 Accommodation capacity varies from 100 to 180 passengers depending on the ship's design.

 The CroisiEurope fleet is partially renovated each year, being mostly made up of recently built vessels that are less than five years old.

 French is the primary language spoken on the ships, although most staff members also speak English and other European languages.
 Ship announcements are made in French and in English.